-Fig. 20: 'Cubic' geometry of an iron atom (left) along with three views of its unpaired electron orbital extension due to constriction.
+Fig. 21: 'Cubic' geometry of an iron atom (left) along with three views of its unpaired electron orbital extension due to constriction.

 It is proposed that, in a crystal, this brings the electrons on adjacent iron atom cores into a range across which inter-atomic electron interactions become more significant.
-This form of crystal interaction is here dubbed 'ferromagnetic spin-bonding,' and it will be further detailed in future work, along with investigating why iron, cobalt, and nickel are the only transition metals to be naturally ferromagnetic, even though chromium and manganese have more unpaired electrons.
-It will also be investigated how this model appears to account for the trends in relative melting points versus Curie Temperatures for these three ferromagnetic metals.
+This form of crystal interaction is here dubbed 'ferromagnetic spin-bonding,' and it will be further detailed in future work, along with investigating why iron, cobalt, and nickel are the only transition metals to be naturally ferromagnetic, even though their periodic table neighbors, chromium and manganese, have more unpaired electrons.
+It will also be investigated how this model appears to account for the trends in relative melting points versus Curie Temperatures for these three ferromagnetic metals, as well as their hard versus easy crystal directions of magnetization.